sikaeducation/curriculum/courses/201/standards/build-websites/topics/html-lists/README.md

 </ul>
 ```

-## List Semantics

 By default, unordered lists render with numbers and unordered lists render with bullets.

-(image here)

 However, remember the most important part of semantic markup: It doesn't matter what it looks like, only what it means.
-Semantically, an ordered list is one where the order of the items is significant (like steps in a recipe), and unordered list is one where the order is not significant (like a list of product features).
+Semantically, an ordered list is one where the order of the items is significant, like steps in a recipe.
+An unordered list is one where the order is not significant, like a list of product features.
 This also means that lists are appropriate in lots of situations where neither bullets nor numbers would necessarily be appropriate:

 ```html
 <!-- A list of links -->